Keegawho198/Updated_Portfolio/README.md

 # Updated_Portfolio

-does the links to github project and linkend need to be in a certain section of the portfolio?
+Portfolio of me, Keegan Nair.
+Containing links to some projects and applicaiton that have been worked on.

+When website is deployed, will be able to see all the github links to each application, there will be an image of each application.